Last updated on September 25th, 2023 at 12:51 pm

 Signs to Look for when predicting the next crash

 1. Rising Interest Rates: Low interest rates can trigger buyers to purchase homes, while rising interests rates make it more expensive to buy and slow down the market.
-The Federal Reserve has kept the interest rate so low for so long.
-Few homeowners will want to sell their home only to take on a new mortgage will mortgage rates over 6%..
+The Federal Reserve has kept interest rates so low for so long.
+Few homeowners will want to sell their home only to take on a new mortgage with mortgage rates over 6%.

 2. Decrease in Home Prices: Noticeable downturns in home prices give economists cause for concern, as it may be a sign of overbuilding or other underlying problems in the real estate market.